 As the path to the top cannot be travelled without some obstacles, qcommerce is currently facing several issues that may hinder its full development and its chance to be the e-commerce model that owns the throne.

-As we mentioned, the qcommerce fast modality has brought traffic congestion and other road problems.
-In New York, authorities are banning 15 minutes deliveries because drivers are concerned that they put pressure on them to speed.
+As mentioned, the qcommerce fast modality has brought traffic congestion and other road problems.
+In New York, authorities are banning 15-minute deliveries because drivers are concerned that they pressure to speed.

 Nevertheless, as the big saviour for qcommerce, technologies like machine learning and drone deliveries could help address all these problems in this growing business trend.
 With the help of drones, companies will have access to more distant areas, and the delivery times may be more reliable, making qcommerce's introduction less costly.
 Amazon, Uber, Walmart and Target are among the companies making a great effort to introduce these solutions for qcommerce.